cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 }
 {{< /gsHighlight >}}

-You can look at the [CLI implementation]({{< field "client_reference_link" >}}) for reference.
+See the [CLI implementation]({{< field "client_reference_link" >}}) for reference.

 # Troubleshooting

 ### nohup
-When you use `nohup` in your scripts, don't forget to redirect the output and stderr to `/dev/null` and to run the operation in the background using `&`.
+When you use `nohup` in your scripts, you must redirect the output and stderr to `/dev/null` and to run the operation in the background using `&`.
 For example:
 {{< gsHighlight  bash  >}}
 nohup python -m SimpleHTTPServer > /dev/null 2>&1 &
 {{< /gsHighlight >}}

-### File not found error
+### File Not Found Error
-Different linux distributions use different default interpreters.
-Thus one might use bash, while the other uses sh.
-Hence while bash will noramlly return an informative message in regards to the shebang line, the sh message might look something like this:
+Different Linux distributions use different default interpreters.
+One might use bash, while the other uses sh.
+While bash will normally return an informative message in regards to the shebang line, the sh message might look something like this:
 {{< gsHighlight  bash  >}}
 /bin/sh: 1: <tmp_path>/...<script_name>: not found
 {{< /gsHighlight >}}
-This basically means that the specified path in the shebang line is invalid (might be a syntax error or the path specified doesn't lead anywhere).
+This basically means that the specified path in the shebang line is invalid (which could be due to a syntax error or because the specified path does not lead anywhere).